Spiritual Front: Inspirations and lyrical references

 Simone Salvatori, who composes the lyrics and much of the music for the band, quotes in a number of songs phrases from literature and film.

-Several songs draw their inspiration from the controversial Italian cult film Salò o le 120 giornate di Sodoma (English: Salò or the 120 Days of Sodom) by Pier Paolo Pasolini.
+Several songs draw their inspiration from the controversial Italian cult film Salò, or the 120 Days of Sodom by Pier Paolo Pasolini.
 The film is a reinterpretation and pseudo-adaptation of the Marquis de Sade's 120 Days of Sodom utilizing elements of Dante's Inferno; both the film and the Marquis's work incorporate sexuality coupled by extreme aggression or a "master-slave" archetype.
 The quotes include: "The limit of love is that, of needing always an accomplice," and "Nothing is more contagious than sin." (featured in the songs No Kisses On the Mouth and Jesus Died in Las Vegas, respectively.)
 Other important references are: W.R.
 Fassbinder, Federico Fellini, João Pedro Rodriguez, Ingmar Bergman, Derek Jarman.
 The band made tribute with a number of other groups to Pasolini, contributing several songs to the 2009 compilation Songs For A Child: A Tribute to Pier Paolo Pasolini.

 The title of the song My Kingdom For A Horse (from the 2006 album Armageddon Gigolo) is taken directly from a famous line in Shakespeare's play Richard III: "A horse, a horse, my kingdom for a horse."

 The final track of Armageddon Gigolo, entitled Redemption Or Myself features a background track playing part of The Shangri-Las' Give Us Your Blessings.

+Controversies

+Announcements and cancellation of concerts in Russia

+On 10 November 2023, vocalist Simone Salvatori announced two concerts in Saint Petersburg and Moscow, Russia, to be held on the 14th and 16th of May, 2024 (respectively), amidst the Russian invasion of Ukraine.
+In response, the band received heavy criticism and an immediate cancellation of concerts in Vilnius, Warsaw, Tbilisi, Almaty and Istanbul.
+Facing criticism from fans, including Ukrainians, the band deleted the announcements and cancelled both concerts in Russia.